Electric Resistance: Definition, Formula, and Key Examples

 How is Electric Resistance Measured

-- Ohm’s Law is used to measure resistance
+- Ohm’s Law is used to measure electric circuit resistance

 - A multimeter is an electronic instrument used to measure resistance directly.